paulinho-16/MEIC-TVVS/assignments/assignment4.md

 ### Description

-Finally, we must test the purpose of the entire application: the capability of counting the time spent in each project.
+Finally, we must test the purpose of the entire application: the capability of counting the time spent on each project.
 The extreme importance of this functionality led us to choose to test this use case, despite its model being quite trivial.
 For example, we must ensure that only a project that is not already running can be started.